Lee is a former client of the Royal Rehab Spinal Injury Unit where he spent two-and-a-half months learning how to adjust to life in a wheelchair.

 Coming from an active and physical lifestyle, Lee had to draw upon a lot of patience through his rehab journey, but his first introduction to sport during a hydrotherapy session at Royal Rehab brought a renewed outlook on living life with a disability.

 “Back in the pool, I realised I wasn’t going to sink like a rock.
-It was a light bulb moment for me where I suddenly thought, ‘Yeah, I can go into the ocean again,’” says Lee.
+It was a light bulb moment for me where I suddenly thought – yeah, I can go into the ocean again.”

-Through his rehabilitation Lee was introduced to Royal Rehab’s Return2Sport program that he continues to participate in as a former client; he jokes he has become more involved with Royal Rehab through Return2Sport after going home.
+Through his rehabilitation Lee was introduced to Royal Rehab’s adaptive sport, recreation and leisure program that he continues to participate in as a former client; he jokes he has become more involved with Royal Rehab through adaptive sport, recreation and leisure after going home.

-Lee was a participant of the first Return2Sport Beach Access Day, where he enjoyed a unique and fulfilling rehabilitation experience that introduced strategies and techniques for accessing the beach as a person with a disability, and enjoyed a unique and “The sensation of skimming across the waves again was epic,” says Lee, who was accompanied into the ocean by Return2Sport Program Coordinator Sebastian Van Veenendaal.
+Lee was a participant of the first Beach Access Day, where he enjoyed a unique and fulfilling rehabilitation experience that introduced strategies and techniques for accessing the beach as a person with a disability.

 “I was initially self-conscious in the wheelchair because people look at you.
 It’s ironic that Beach Access Day is at Bondi, one of the busiest beaches, but when you’re doing it, it’s nothing.
 You don’t care about it anymore.
-It gives me knowledge about the best way to go about it [beach access] and confidence that I can go and do it myself and adapt it to my beach.”
+It gives me knowledge about the best way to go about accessing the beach and the confidence that I can go and do it myself and adapt it to my local beach,” said Lee.

-Lee is relishing in the abilities and independence he has regained through rehab, from driving to access to sport and recreation opportunities.
+Lee is relishing in his newfound abilities and independence he has regained through rehab, from driving to access to sport and recreation opportunities.